holoviz/holoviz/README.rst

 You can then launch the notebook server and client::

-   (anacondaviz)> cd notebooks
    (anacondaviz)> jupyter notebook

 A browser window with a Jupyter Notebook instance should now open, letting you select and execute each notebook.
+You can start with the ones in the "notebooks" subdirectory, as these show how to use the others in the "exercises" directory along with the applications in the "apps" directory.

 If you don't see the notebook appear (e.g. on some OS X versions), you'll need to cut and paste the URL from the console output manually.